Shruti26git/Python/README.md

 # Python
-# Basic to advance python
+# Basic to Advance Python